List of Coronation Street characters introduced in 2003: Karl Foster

-Karl Foster was an overly confident nurse who was the best friend of Katy Harris (Lucy-Jo Hudson).
+Karl Foster was an overly confident nurse, who was the best friend of Katy Harris (Lucy-Jo Hudson).
 Karl was also good friends with Sean Tully (Antony Cotton).
 He was the third openly gay male character to appear in the soap.
-He appears as fun loving and arrogant but with a soft side for friends.
+He appears as fun-loving and arrogant, but with a soft side for friends.

-In 2004, he embarked on a relationship with fellow resident Todd Grimshaw (Bruno Langley) after the two had first struck up a friendship at the hospital they both worked and Todd had confided in him about his attempt to kiss Nick (Adam Rickitt), the brother of his girlfriend Sarah-Louise Platt (Tina O'Brien).
-The two gradually grew closer and their clandestine affair began after they kissed on a night out at a gay bar, remaining a secret until Todd revealed to Sarah that he was gay and that, in fact, Karl and he had been seeing each other.
+In 2004, he embarked on a relationship with Todd Grimshaw (Bruno Langley) after the two had first struck up a friendship at the hospital where they both worked, and Todd had confided in him about his attempt to kiss Nick (Adam Rickitt), the brother of his girlfriend Sarah-Louise Platt (Tina O'Brien).
+Todd and Karl gradually grew closer, and their clandestine affair began after they kissed on a night out at a gay bar on Canal Street in Manchester's gay village.

+The affair remains a secret until Todd reveals to Sarah that he is gay, admitting that he and Karl had been seeing each other.
 Despite Todd telling Sarah and his mother Eileen (Sue Cleaver) that he had fallen in love with Karl, their romance did not continue.

-Following the revelation, Sarah and Todd's baby Billy was born prematurely following a placental abruption and died.
+Following the revelation, Sarah and Todd's baby Billy was born prematurely following a placental abruption, and he died.
 While Sarah was recovering in hospital, Karl visited her and left flowers while she slept.
-Martin (Sean Wilson), Sarah's adoptive father walked in on his visit and blamed Karl and Todd for causing Billy's death.
-Despite Karl's reminder that Billy's death was due to a medical complication that was not caused by stress, Martin physically attacked Karl in the hospital corridor, in a later story, CCTV footage of this attack was replayed to Martin when he was in the frame for murdering neighbour Tommy Harris (Thomas Craig) the following year.
+Martin (Sean Wilson), Sarah's adoptive father, walked in on his visit, and blamed Karl and Todd for causing Billy's death.

+Despite Karl's reminder that Billy's death was due to a medical complication that was not caused by stress, Martin physically attacked Karl in the hospital corridor; in a later story, CCTV footage of this attack was replayed to Martin when he was in the frame for murdering neighbour Tommy Harris (Thomas Craig) the following year.

-Almost two months after Billy's funeral, Karl briefly returned to Coronation Street, visiting the Grimshaw's home to catch up with Todd having not seen him since Billy died.
-During a long heart-to-heart, Todd happily tells Karl how much progress he's made in accepting his sexuality and admits he still had feelings for Karl but the two agree it's best to remain friends.
-They go for one last drink in The Rovers Return Inn and within are insulted by Les Battersby (Bruce Jones), but Todd stands up to him and Les is shamed out of the pub.
-After this last drink, the two hugged and parted ways.
-One last heated exchange with Martin where Karl threatens to fight back next time marked his final appearance on the cobbles to date.
+Almost two months after Billy's funeral, Karl briefly returned to Coronation Street, visiting the Grimshaw home to catch up with Todd, having not seen him since Billy's death.
+During a long heart-to-heart, Todd happily tells Karl how much progress he has made in accepting his sexuality.
+Todd admits he still had feelings for Karl, but the two agree that it is best to remain friends.

+They go for one last drink at the Rovers Return Inn, where they are insulted by Les Battersby (Bruce Jones).
+However, Todd stands up to him, and Les is shamed out of the pub.
+After this, Todd and Karl hugged and parted ways.
+Karl had a heated exchange with Martin, in which Karl threatened to fight back next time.
+This marked his final appearance onscreen to date.

+Karl's popularity sparked a petition on an internet forum, The Different Side, which gained many signatures urging his return.
+The show's producers agreed to keep the door open for Finch and Karl to return.